 Sometimes known as Winding Up, Compulsory Liquidation is a procedure under the Insolvency Act and is usually led by a creditor pursuing the company for money.

-A company’s insolvency usually is evident if it is unable to pay its creditors on time.
-But, first, the dissatisfied creditor will present an application to wind up the company.
+A company’s insolvency usually is evident if it cannot pay its creditors on time.
+But, the dissatisfied creditor will first present an application to wind up the company.

 Can I Liquidate My Limited Company for Free?